 Thanks to a Nuclear Bunker and Armor-Plated Windows, the Plane Has the Highest Chance of Surviving Any Disaster

 Although they have their own separate Doomsday plane in case things go terribly wrong, Air Force One also has some amazing survival capabilities.
-There is a nuclear bunker and armor playing and armor-plated glass windows.
+There is a nuclear bunker and armor plating and armor-plated glass windows.
 They are prepared for the worst, making AFO one of the best places to be if something horrible were to happen in the world.
 They also made it so that radioactive material could not penetrate the plane.

 That is just the basics of how the plane is built to survive anything, but they still try to keep some of the other details more secretive.
 They don't want the world to know how prepared they are.